5 February 2026 Update

-Each day of the retreat will focus on a different priority of the UKRI Digital Research Infrastructure Programme to support the UK's goal of building a strong, connected, and sustainable digital research system.
-These priorities, while distinct, are interconnected and work together to enhance the DRI and deliver better research solutions for the UK research community.
+This event is open to all digital research technical professionals, as well as those working in academia, funding bodies, and industry.
+It is a week-long discussion-based meeting, where each day focuses on a different priority of the UKRI Digital Research Infrastructure Programme, supporting the UK's goal of building a strong, connected, and sustainable digital research system.
+These priorities, while distinct, are interconnected and work together to enhance DRI and deliver better research solutions for the UK research community.

 These priorities are :